jbeezley/Geojs-source/README.md

 >>> map.displayToGcs({x: 100, y: 100})
 {x: -100, y: 40}
 ```
-Finally, the map provides a uniform looping mechanism for drawing syncronised animations within
+Finally, the map provides a uniform looping mechanism for drawing synchronized animations within
 its layers.
 Running an animation from a map containing animatable layers is a simple matter of
 calling `map.animate()`.